scipy/scipy/doc/source/tutorial/optimize.rst

 Optimization Solvers Reference
 ------------------------------

-Provide an overview of various optimization solvers,which are tools used to find the minimum or maximum of an objective function subject to constraints.
-These solvers are divided into two main categories:
-Local Optimization and Global Optimization.Each category has a set of solvers with unique characteristics and capabilities.
+This section provides an overview of the optimization solvers available in SciPy to assist users in finding a suitable solver for a given problem.
+These solvers are divided into two main categories: local optimization and global optimization.
+Each category has a set of solvers with unique characteristics and capabilities.